Jumanji (TV series)

 Jumanji, also known as Jumanji: The Animated Series, is an American animated television series based on the 1995 film, which in turn was based on the 1981 children's picture book of the same name.
-The series ran for three seasons from September 8, 1996 to March 11, 1999.
+The series ran for three seasons from September 8, 1996, to March 11, 1999.
 In 1996, it aired on the UPN Kids block on UPN, but later seasons were syndicated under the Bohbot Kids Network block.

-Jumanji was produced by Adelaide Productions and was the first show they made, with character designs by Everett Peck.
+Jumanji was the first TV show produced by Adelaide Productions, a division of Sony Pictures Television responsible for creating animated series.
+Duckman creator Everett Peck did character designs for the series.

 Plot

-Judy and Peter Shepherd are two children who find a board game called "Jumanji".
+Judy and Peter Shepherd are two children who find a board game called Jumanji.
 Each turn, they are given a "clue" and then transported into the world of the game until they solve it, which allows them to leave.
 During their adventures, they meet Alan Parrish, another player who became trapped in the game world because he never saw his clue and was unable to solve it to leave, and their main goal becomes freeing him from the game.
 Later, they free another player who calls himself the Master of Jumanji and who has been trapped for longer than Alan.
 Unlike Alan, he saw his clue but never solved it, despite trying to get others to solve it for him, but is able to solve it with the help of the kids.

 Alan later reveals that there have been other players of the game throughout time, many of whom left their toys in the cave that is part of his home, but not all of them survived the game.
 In the final episode, using a crystal that shows the past, the kids and Alan find his clue by observing his roll and what the game said, and figure out why he never saw it: right after he rolled, his mom called him to dinner, and as he was leaving, the clue appeared and he was transported into the game.
-With the Clue revealed to him, Alan realized he could have gotten out of Jumanji immediately when he got inside the game.
+With the clue revealed to him, Alan realized he could have gotten out of Jumanji immediately when he got inside the game.
 Now that he knows his clue, Alan, with the help of Judy and Peter, solves it and escapes Jumanji.
-Afterwards, the kids decide to destroy Jumanji so that no one else will suffer from it.
+Afterwards, the kids decide to destroy the game so that no one else will suffer from it.